valentinleinw/Knowledge-Graph-Embeddings-with-Confidence-Score/README.md

     paperApproach.bounded_rectifier(ds.WN18RR())
 ```

 The rest of the functions used for creating the datasets are located in the uncertaintyComputer.py file.
-Depedning on the required function, multiple parameters can be changed dynamically.
+Depending on the required function, multiple parameters can be changed dynamically.
 For `add_confidence_score_based_on_appearances()` and `add_confidence_score_based_on_appearances_ranked()` only the datasets have to be specified, as already seen in the code snippet above.
 For `add_confidence_score_randomly()` the default range is defined as [0,1], but by specifying the start and/or the end, the range can be altered.

 ```python
 if __name__ == "__main__":